 Testing can be classified by degree of formality:

 Test case-based testing (scripted testing) is a formal approach to software testing that focuses on control and precision.
-Testing effort is managed by developing and reviewing all the test cases, test case suites, test scripts and other documentation.
-It is the most widely used testing technique which allows to achieve maximum code coverage through process systematization, usage of convenient metrics and a variety of the proven methodologies that have been employed for decades.
+Testing Process effort is managed by developing and reviewing all the test cases, test case suites, test scripts and other documentation.
+It is the most widely used testing technique which allows achieving maximum code coverage through process systematization, usage of convenient metrics and, a variety of the proven methodologies that have been employed for decades.

-Software test outsourcing is a testing carried out by third parties so that to help businesses release high quality projects even if they are late or already developed.
-Regardless of a scope and complexity of the project and frequency of QA & testing needs, as well as stage of the development life cycle, an offshore testing team can do the job to a high professional standard.
+- Software test outsourcing is a testing carried out by third parties so that to help businesses release high-quality projects even if they are late or already developed.
+Regardless of a scope and complexity of the project and frequency of QA & testing needs, as well as a stage of the development lifecycle, an offshore testing team can do the job to a high professional standard.

 Outsourcing software testing you will manage to reduce costs in terms of money, time and human resources.